jmathewt/communis/mongodb_scripts/README.md

 2. Run each script one after the other (all scripts are tagged in order that they should be run) `./<number_script>.sh`

+## Add new collection to shard
+Edit script #3 and add collection to shard list

 ## Bonus
 Cleanup script if you need to delete the cluster